impredicative/irc-rss-feed-bot/README.md

 * Entry titles are formatted for neatness.
 Any HTML tags and excessive whitespace are stripped, all-caps are replaced, and excessively long titles are sanely truncated.
-* ETag and TTL based compressed in-memory caches of URL content are conditionally used for preventing unnecessary URL reads.
+* A TTL and ETag based compressed disk cache of URL content is used for preventing unnecessary URL reads.
 Any websites with a mismatched _strong_ ETag are probabilistically detected, and this caching is then disabled for them for the duration of the process.
 Note that this detection is skipped for a _weak_ ETag.
-The TTL cache is used only for URLs that are used by more than one feed each.
 * Encoded Google News and FeedBurner URLs are decoded.

 For more features, see the customizable [global settings](#global-settings) and